HVS Food Service Department

 Children need healthy meals to learn.
 Huron Valley Schools offers healthy meals every school day.
 Students may buy lunch beginning at $2.50 and breakfast for $1.00.
 Your children may qualify for free meals or for reduced price meals.
 We sell reduced price lunches for $.40 and breakfasts for $.30.
 If a doctor has determined that your child has a disability, and the disability would prevent the child from eating the regular school meal, the school will make any substitution prescribed by a licensed physician at no extra charge.
 The physician's statement, including prescribed diet and/or substitution, must be submitted to the food service department at your school.

-Apollo & Head Start Menu - October Vegetarian Menu
+Apollo & Head Start Menu - December Menu

 Elementary Lunch Menu